ghjuliasialelli/dl21/README.md

 python rnn.py
 ```

-Checkpoints of trained models can be found in the `data/trained/lstm/` folder.
+Checkpoints of trained models can be made available upon request.
+They would normally be found in a shared Polybox folder, but poor Wifi connection is preventing their uploading.

 ---
 ## Links and References